IIIF/api/source/api/presentation/3.0/index.md

 }
 ```

-And the corresponding first page of manifests:
+And the corresponding first page of Manifests:

 ``` json-doc
 {